cloudsummer/CM-Drug/README.md

 (Docker version we used is 20.10.21, build 20.10.21-0ubuntu1~22.04.3)

 ```
-#the docker image was made by me (the author of CM-Drug)
+#the docker image was made by the author of CM-Drug
 docker pull xynicoo/rstudio:4.3-5
 ```